-8.2 Performing Preventive Maintenance
+9.2 Performing Preventive Maintenance

 The UPS requires very little preventive maintenance.
-However, the UPS should be inspected periodically to verify that it is operating normally and that the batteries are in good condition.
+However, the UPS should be inspected periodically to verify that the unit is operating normally and that the batteries are in good condition.

 Perform the following checks DAILY: